Taice/sudoku-solver/README.md

 Info:
 -----
 This is a self-study project, this isn't meant to be groundbreaking, it is in fact quite the opposite.
-I made this purely to learn from.